pingidentity/pingone-sample-custom-signon/README.md

 `curl --request GET \
   --url 'https://auth.pingone.com/{environmentID}/as/resume?flowId={flowID}'`
-After restarting the authorization flow, you can submit the authorization code through a request to the `POST /{environmentId}/as/token` endpoint to create the access token.
+After restarting the authorization flow, you can submit the authorization code through a request to the `POST /{environmentId}/as/token` endpoint to exchange it for an access `token` and an `id_token`.

 `curl --request POST \
   --url 'https://auth.pingone.com/{envID}/as/token' \